-Normally a child's feeding skills gradually increase without any special training.
+A child's feeding skills usually increase gradually with only a little encouragement.
 She learns first to use her lips and tongue to suck and swallow liquids.
 Later she learns to bite and chew solid foods, and to take food to her mouth with her hands.
 The early head-turning and sucking reflexes gradually go away as she learns to control her feeding movements.

 Some children, however, do not develop feeding skills easily or naturally.
-This may be because the child's whole development is slow.
+This may be because the child's whole development is delayed.
 Or, because the child has a particular physical difficulty (such as a hole in the roof of her mouth-see "Cleft Palate," p.
 120).

 Children with cerebral palsy often have feeding difficulties, which are sometimes severe.
 Difficulty with sucking (or being unable to suck) may be the first sign in a child who later develops other signs of cerebral palsy.
 Or the child may have trouble swallowing, and easily choke on food.
-Uncontrolled movements of the body, pushing out the tongue, or floppy, inactive lips may also be a problem.
+Uncontrolled movements of the body, pushing out the tongue, or floppy, inactive lips may also make feeding a challenge.

-One reason that some disabled children are slow to develop self-feeding skills is that their families continue to do everything for them.
+One reason that some children with disabilities take longer to develop self-feeding skills is that their families continue to do everything for them.
 Because of a child's other difficulties, her family may continue to treat her as a baby.
 They may give her only liquids, and put everything into her mouth, rather than encouraging her to do more for herself.

-REMEMBER: Helping the child develop feeding skills as early as possible is of special importance because good nutrition is essential for health and life.
-The food needs of a disabled child are the same as for any child.
+REMEMBER: Helping the child develop feeding skills as early as possible is especially important because good nutrition is essential for health and life.
+The food needs of a child with disabilities are the same as for any child.